 Here is the solution:

-- You send your AdWords data to Big Query with AdWords Scripts on hourly basis.
+- You send your Google Ads data to Big Query with Google Ads Scripts on hourly/daily basis.
 Big Query can reliably hold millions of rows.

-- You install special ODBC driver for Excel to your PC which will allow you to connect with Power Query to your Big Query tables (which refresh every hour)
+- You install special ODBC driver for Excel to your PC which will allow you to connect with Power Query to your Big Query tables (which refresh every hour/day)

 - In Power Query, you will use simple SQL statement to pull the data from Big Query

 - Once loaded to Power Query, you treat the data like if it came from a CSV file.
-The only difference is that you are connected to your “almost live” AdWords feed.
+The only difference is that you are connected to your “almost live” Google Ads feed.

 So let’s take it step by step in more detail.